gilesknap/mciwb/docs/tutorials/04-loops.rst

 For Loops
 ---------

-For loop provide the mechanism to repeat a block of code a number of times.
+For loops provide the mechanism to repeat a block of code a number of times.
-Try the following code in your Python Terminal, note that the second line is indented by 4 spaces, you can use the tab key to do this indent.
+Try the following code in iPython, note that the second line is indented by 4 spaces, you can use the tab key to do this indent.

 .. code-block:: python